 The whole footpath is about 12 kilometres in total and starts with a very steep climb.
 Going down is equally steep.
 It is a quite challenging journey, with steep climbs and alpine terrain, but the pace will be moderate.

 To make this trip, our guests must have proper shoos for hiking in the mountains and clothes according to weather.
 Bring extra clothing, at the mountains you must be prepared for both rain and cold conditions, even during summer.
 We recommend bringing a backpack with wind and rain proof clothing, a woollen hat, mittens, and mosquito repellent.

-The trip is organised on Thursdays and Saturdays in July (NB!
-Except Saturday July 10th).
+The trip is organised in July, August and September.
 The minimum number of participants for carrying out the trip is 4 adult paying guests.
 Max number of guests per trip is 15 persons.
 Half price for children under the age of 12 years.

 Difficulty level: Demanding